hsbc/mrpusa/README.md

-# Measuring Real Power Usage of Software Applications
+# Measuring Real Power Usage of Software Applications (mrpusa)

-Measuring Real Power Usage of Software Applications for open sources
+Measuring Real Power Usage of Software Applications open source version

 # Measuring Real Power Usage of Software Methodology

-#### MRPUSA is an application that serves as the basis for software carbon emission measuring initiative.
+#### MRPUSA is an application that serves as the basis for a software carbon emission measuring initiative.
 This initiative, a system and method for measuring the real power draw and carbon emissions of software applications, allows businesses and consumers to accurately assess emissions at an individual software level providing a greater level of granularity in reporting.

 The core proposition of this initiative is being able to connect a user device to a visualisation platform or service that is informed by a series of modules that account for the intake of energy consumption data, mapping applications to